dtinth/discord-plays-linux/README.md

 ## Components

 - Two desktop Linux containers:
-  - `discord` for connecting to Discord.
+  - `discord` for connecting to Discord and share the screen.
   - `desktop` for the actual desktop.
 - An agent to control the VM.
 - A Discord bot that talks to the agent.